shawnbrown/datatest/docs/data_handling.rst

 The container type used in the selection determines the container type returned in the result.
 You can think of the selection as a template that describes the values and data types returned by the query.

-Selecting column **one** as a :py:class:`list` returns a list of the elements contained in column **one**.
-Selecting column **one** as a :py:class:`set` returns a set of the elements contained in column **one**.
-Because set objects can not contain duplicates, the second example, above, has only one element for each unique value in the column.
+Because set objects can not contain duplicates, the second example above has only one element for each unique value in the column.

 .. note::
-    In these examples, we also call :meth:`execute() <DataQuery.execute>` to eagerly evaluate the queries and display their results.
-But in daily use, it's more efficient to leave off the "``.execute()``" part and, instead, validate the *un-executed* queries (which takes advantage of lazy evaluation).
+    In these examples, we call :meth:`execute() <DataQuery.execute>` to eagerly evaluate the queries and display their results.
+In daily use, it's more efficient to leave off the "``.execute()``" part and validate the *un-executed* queries instead (which takes advantage of lazy evaluation).